PixelPolo/InsuranceApi/README.md

 ## Step 3: Setup Git

-A customized `.gitignore` was added at the project root to exclude IDE files, build artefacts, and confidential documents.
+A customized `.gitignore` was added at the project root to exclude
+IDE files, build artefacts, and confidential documents.
-For simplicity, environment variables are hardcoded in `docker-compose.yml` and `application.properties` instead of using a `.env` file.
+For simplicity, environment variables are hardcoded in
+`docker-compose.yml` and `application.properties` instead of using a `.env` file.

+## Step 4: Backend implementation

+In progres...